khaled-Ramdan/MP-assemblyProject/README.md

 ### the Game play
 The game has two modes *`single mode`* and *`multi mode`*
 * single mode

-there is a single palyer palys against computer.
+  - there is a single palyer palys against computer.

-the player Enters his name and start the game.
+  - The player Enters his name and start the game.

-the paddle is moved using buttons "W-S" on the keyboard.
+  - The paddle is moved using buttons "W-S" on the keyboard.
 * multi mode

-There are two payers plays agianst each others.
+  - There are two payers plays agianst each others.

-Each player Enter his name and start the game.
+  - Each player Enter his name and start the game.

-the left paddle if for player one and moved with "W-S" buttons from keyboard.
+  - The left paddle if for player one and moved with "W-S" buttons from keyboard.

-the right paddle is for player two and moved with "O-L" buttons from keyboard.
+  - The right paddle is for player two and moved with "O-L" buttons from keyboard.

 ### Game Objects